Here are some important, key points to keep in mind about the new S/U grading option for students:

 - Am I only allowed to submit a grading basis change request for courses that were originally delivered in-person?

-No, a grading basis change request can be submitted for any classes in which you are currently enrolled for the Spring 2020 semester, regardless of their original delivery method.
+No, a grading basis change request can be submitted for any classes in which you are currently enrolled for the current semester, regardless of their original delivery method.

-- Can I change the grading basis for my class back to Graded after I submit a request to change it to S/U if it is before the deadline?
+- Can I change the grading basis for my class back to Graded after I submit a request to change it to the Enhanced S/U option if it is before the deadline?

 No, once you have submitted a request to change the grading basis to S/U for a course, you cannot later change the grading basis back to a letter grade.
 We encourage you to wait to submit a request until after you have consulted with your advisor.